 Counsel will be provided with a list of the prospective jurors prior to the commencement of trial.
-Counsel can contact the Jury Commissioner, Jennifer Webster, at 513-564-7517 the week before trial to obtain the juror questionnaire forms.
+Counsel can contact the Jury Commissioner the week before trial to obtain the juror questionnaire forms.

 The whole panel of prospective jurors (those in the jury box and seated in the back of the courtroom) will be examined in one continuous examination.